Identifying the Effect of Persuasion: Conclusions

 \section{Conclusions}

+We have set up a simple econometric model of persuasion, introduced several parameters of interest, and analyzed their identification.
+The empirical examples in \Cref{section:takeaways,sec:main:example} as well as the examples in online \Cref{sec:media,sec:vcm} demonstrate that the persuasive effects are highly heterogeneous in the settings of media and fundraising.

+We have focused on the case of binary outcomes and binary treatments.
+In online \Cref{sec:nonbinary}, we extend our analysis to nonbinary outcomes.
+If the outcome is nonbinary, then we can condition on those who would not choose the outside option without the treatment.
+For instance, suppose that we have three options of voting for a Republican, voting for a Democrat, or not voting at all.
+Then, the persuasive effect of a message supporting a Republican can be measured in a couple of different ways: focusing on those who would not have voted for a Republican without the message is one way and conditioning on those who would have voted for a Democrat (i.e.,\ voted but not voted for a Republican) is the other.
+In the latter case, we show that the resulting lower bound is always no smaller than that of the binary outcome case.

-We have set up a simple econometric model of persuasion, we have introduced several parameters of interest, and we have analyzed their identification.
-The empirical example in \Cref{sec:main:example} as well as the examples in Appendices \ref{sec:media} and \ref{sec:vcm} demonstrate that the persuasive effects are highly heterogeneous in the settings of media and fund raising.
-We have focused on the case of binary treatments.
-In applications, treatments could be multivalued (e.g.\ watching Fox News, CNN or MSNBC).
-It would be fruitful to build on recent developments in multiple treatments \citep[e.g.][]{HeckmanPinto, LeeSalanie} to investigate identification of persuasive effects.
-It would also be interesting to estimate deep parameters in an economic model of persuasion by using a more structural approach in the set-up of multiple treatments.
-These are topics of future research.
+In general, treatments are multivalued: unordered treatments (e.g.,\ watching Fox News, CNN or MSNBC) and ordered treatments (e.g.,\ numbers of hours watching Fox News) arise naturally in applications.
+It would be fruitful to build on recent developments in multivalued treatments \citep[e.g.,][]{HUV2006,HV2007-handbook-2,HUV2008,HeckmanPinto, LeeSalanie} to investigate identification of persuasive effects.
+It would also be interesting to estimate deep parameters in an economic model of persuasion by using a more structural approach in the set-up of multivalued treatments.
+These are topics for future research.